 Listen to Catherine McGee's Talks on Dharmaseed.
 This talks was given at Gaia House on 23.06.19: Healing the crisis of embodiment (Duration 58:10).

-The teachers will be assisted by:MONICA ANTUNES has practised Buddhist meditation in Asia and the West since 2008 and was invited to teach in 2017 under the guidance of Rob Burbea and Guy Armstrong.
-She also teaches mindfulness in the context of humanitarian interventions for child protection and works as an MBCT-Ca (Mindfulness-based Cognitive Therapy for Cancer) trainer at OTIUM Cancer Center in Geneva, Switzerland.
+The teachers will be assisted by:MONICA ANTUNES has practised Buddhist meditation in Asia and the West since 2008 completing a total of 3 years of silent practice and has been invited to teach in 2017 under the guidance of Rob Burbea.
+She also teaches mindfulness in the context of humanitarian interventions for child protection, works as an MBCT-Ca (Mindfulness-based Cognitive Therapy for Cancer) trainer at OTIUM Cancer Centre in Geneva, Switzerland and supports clinical research at different biomedical organisations.

 Retreat Code = 20147C = special criteria, please read the retreat description carefully E = experienced

-Mental well-being guidelines - please click here to read before booking Intensive silent meditation retreats can be very nourishing; however, as they require sustained meditation practice, they also need some stability of psychological health.
-If you have recently (within the past year or so) experienced significant trauma or psychiatric illness, or if you are currently experiencing acute emotional distress such as serious depression or anxiety, it may not be the best time for you to attend an intensive retreat in silence.
+Well-being guidelines - please click here to read before booking Before you book, please read these guidelines about mental well-being and silent retreats: Meditation retreats can be very nourishing; however, as they require sustained meditation practice, they also need some stability of psychological health.
+If you have recently (within the past year or so) experienced significant trauma or psychiatric illness, or if you are currently experiencing acute emotional distress such as serious depression or anxiety, it may not be the best time for you to participate in a retreat.
 The teachers might not be able to give you the kind of individual psychological care you need at this time.
 A setting with more opportunities for interpersonal engagement may be more appropriate.

 Before you book, please read these guidelines about mental well-being and silent retreats:

-Intensive silent meditation retreats can be very nourishing; however, as they require sustained meditation practice, they also need some stability of psychological health.
-If you have recently (within the past year or so) experienced significant trauma or psychiatric illness, or if you are currently experiencing acute emotional distress such as serious depression or anxiety, it may not be the best time for you to attend an intensive retreat in silence.
+Meditation retreats can be very nourishing; however, as they require sustained meditation practice, they also need some stability of psychological health.
+If you have recently (within the past year or so) experienced significant trauma or psychiatric illness, or if you are currently experiencing acute emotional distress such as serious depression or anxiety, it may not be the best time for you to participate in a retreat.
 The teachers might not be able to give you the kind of individual psychological care you need at this time.
 A setting with more opportunities for interpersonal engagement may be more appropriate.

 Wednesday 10 June – Wednesday 17 June 2020 (7 nights)Standard Rate: £427 - Please pay this rate if you can